AI Video Product Object Deforms (Bottle, Box, Logo Warps)

 1. Motion too aggressive for a rigid object

 How to spot it: motion setting is at default or higher.
-For products, must be at lowest.
+For products, it must be at the lowest.

 2. Reference image quality is low

-A web-sourced product image at 800×800 doesn’t give the model enough info.
-Logos and labels become unreadable, edges blur.
+A web-sourced product image at 800x800 doesn’t give the model enough information.
+Logos and labels become unreadable and edges blur, so the model “guesses” them every frame and the guess wanders.

 3. Clip too long

-How to spot it: clip is 5s+ and deformation appears in second half.
+How to spot it: clip is 8s+ and the deformation appears in the second half.

 4. Multiple products / busy background

-Each additional object in frame divides the model’s “attention” budget.
-Single product on neutral background = best stability.
+Each additional object in frame divides the model’s attention budget.
+Single product on a neutral background is the most stable setup possible.

-How to spot it: scene has multiple products, busy background, or set design.
+How to spot it: scene has multiple products, a busy background, or set dressing.

 5. Aggressive camera move (orbit, dolly, zoom)

-How to spot it: prompt asks for orbit, dolly around, 360 rotation, zoom in close.
+How to spot it: prompt asks for orbit, dolly around, 360 rotation, or zoom in close.

 6. Model not strong on product / commercial shots

-How to spot it: same shot on a known-good product model (Sora, Veo, or specialized service) is stable; tool X drifts.
+How to spot it: the same shot is stable on Veo 3.1 or Kling, but tool X drifts.

 Shortest path to fix